skypilot-org/skypilot/sky/job/README.md

-# SkyPilot Managed Spot
+# SkyPilot Managed Jobs

-This module is used for running user jobs on spot clusters, which automatically recovers the job from preemptions.
+This module is used for running and managing user jobs, which automatically recovers the job from spot preemptions and machine failures.

 ## Concepts